JGAguado/Smart_City_Maps/README.md

 # Smart City Maps

-The Smart Dashboard System creates beautiful, location-based maps with real time traffic and weather information and displays them on 7.3" e-paper displays.
+The Smart City Maps project creates beautiful, location-based maps with real time traffic and weather information and displays them on 7.3" e-paper displays.
 The system is designed for autonomous operation with minimal power consumption through intelligent deep sleep management.

 The system consists of a **Python server** for map generation running on Github's actions regularly and an **ESP32-S2-based firmware** that fetches the generated map and displays it on your 7-color e-paper.